insure logo

 Average cost of car insurance Connecticut

-In Connecticut, the average cost of full coverage is $170 less compared to the national average.
+In Connecticut, the average cost of full coverage is $213 more compared to the national average

 What is full coverage car insurance?

-If you lease or finance your vehicle in Connecticut, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.
+If you finance or lease your vehicle in Connecticut, your lender may require both collision and comprehensive coverage in addition to state-mandated liability insurance.

 The bottom line on saving and staying protected

-The best approach is to balance affordability with protection.
-Always compare quotes from at least three companies to find the cheapest car insurance in Connecticut.
+Make sure you choose a policy that balances affordability with protection.
+Always compare quotes from at least three companies to find low-cost car insurance in Connecticut.

 Methodology